No Website? No problem.

 When I first started freelancing, I didn’t have a website.
 In fact, I didn’t even know I needed one.
-I had no clear picture of what freelancing would look like.
-I had to figure it out as I went along, which is why I want to share with you how I got my first client.
+I had no clear picture of what freelancing—or becoming a marketing consultant in Loudoun County—would really look like.
+I had to figure it out as I went along, which is why I want to share how I landed my very first client without a portfolio, brand, or online presence.

 In December 2019, my husband and I took a long weekend at the Salamander Resort in Middleburg, Virginia, a charming town known as the nation’s horse and hunt capital.
-I needed a change of scenery, and the rolling hills of Virginia’s Hunt Country provided the perfect escape.
+A t the time, I wasn’t thinking about building a business, a marketing agency, or positioning myself as a marketing consultant in Loudoun County—I just needed a change of scenery.
 Between the sunshine, fresh air, and beautiful resort décor, I couldn’t help but be inspired.

 The town itself has deep historical roots, with 17th- and 18th-century colonial homes, mansions, plantations, and expansive farms.
 It’s a town where some of the wealthiest people on the planet once lived, including the Mellon Family, who were friends with the Kennedys.
 (That story turned into an article I eventually got to write about, but more on that later.)